TenebrisNoctua/ClassPP/docs/tutorials/advanced/friendAccessSpecifier.md

 Sometimes, you may wish to access the private members of a class without having to use a class method.
 Perhaps for a utility or a library function, you may wish to grant them access to the private members of your class.
 This is where the friend access specifier comes in.

-The friend access specifier allows all functions, and even classes, defined inside itself to access the private members of a class.
+The friend access specifier allows all functions, and even other classes, defined inside itself to access the private members of a class.

 !!! warning
     Members of this access specifier will not be replicated to objects, rather, these members are stored in the class itself.